knightsUCF/SC/Ligand-Receptor Interaction Analysis.md

 We assigned to the custom-curated interaction list all the Ensembl gene identifications by matching information from Uniprot and Ensembl by the gene name."</i>

-While we are reviewing the paper for the proper gene IDs, we pulled a random mouse orthologous gene to get the data process started: https://github.com/knightsUCF/SC/blob/main/mouse%20orthologous.txt

 TODO: review these export settings from